tonykolomeytsev/figx/examples/multiple-svg-icons/README.md

 The root of this project is also a FigX package because it contains a `.fig.toml` file that lists the icons.

-One resource in `.fig.toml` overrides the scale value from the `svg` profile and sets it to `4.0`.
-As a result, one icon appears larger than the others after import.

 ### Example Commands

 Import all icons: